xemle/home-gallery/README.md

 Note: This software is a spare time project without any warranty or any support.
 Take it or leave it!
 If you have any problem, fork the project and fix it by your own.
 Maybe valuable pull requests are merged if spare time and mood is available.

+## Motivation

+* The source of all my private images and videos are stored on my local NAS at home
+* Cloud service do not cover my privacy concerns
+* All gallery software are lacking to have a fast user experience on mobile phones
+* The gallery software should help to browse or discover forgotten memories from the image archive

 ## Target Users

-* Linux affine users who solve their own problems, familiar with git and node
+* Linux/Unix affine users who solve their own problems, familiar with shell, git and node
 * Serve your local data without usage of cloud services
 * One user only - all files are served
 * Watch your photos and videos from mobile phone
+* Serve all your images from multiple SOURCE (hard drive, camara files, mobile phone files, etc)

 ## General Architecture